stejsle1/semestralni_prace_PYT/README.rst

 WaTor
 =====

 This is a application with graphical user interface (GUI).
-This project is about WaTor - WaTor is simulation of sea world with fishs and sharks (p.
+This project is about WaTor - WaTor is simulation of sea world with fish and sharks (predator/prey).
+This project follow up on project WaTor (``https://github.com/stejsle1/wator``).

 Install